17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory,

 Affliction does not give way to glory; it produces glory.
 Suffering is agony apart from knowing that eternal glory lies ahead.
 Our present distress has purpose and design from God’s point of view.

-There is a distinct contrast between the temporary afflictions of this present age with the “eternal weight of glory” yet to come.
+There is a distinct contrast between the temporary afflictions of this present age and the “eternal weight of glory” yet to come.
 There is no ultimate future for us here in time.
 Death is inevitable.
 This world is full of trouble.
 However, our present afflictions prepare us for heaven to come.
 One is momentary, and the other is beyond description.
 The difference is one of perspective.
 Although suffering in time is very real, it is ephemeral because it belongs to time compared to eternity.
 God is preparing us for the future.
 Suffering cannot overturn God’s purpose.

 In God’s economy, affliction generates glory.
 It is the God-ordained result of affliction.
 However, glory is of far more significant proportion than affliction; it is incomparable in degree.
-That makes suffering in time insignificant and time-oriented.
+That makes suffering in time insignificant and time oriented.
 When we view our pain in the light of eternity, human suffering takes on a different perspective.